emproof-com/nyxstone/README.md

 * `ObjectWriterWrapper::validate_fixups`: Conducts extra checks, such as verifying the range and alignment of relocations.

 * `ObjectWriterWrapper::recordRelocation`: Applies additional relocations. `MCObjectWriter` skips some relocations that are only applied during linking.
-Right now, this is only relevant for the `fixup_aarch64_pcrel_adrp_imm21` in the Aarch64 `adrp` instruction.
+Right now, this is only relevant for the `fixup_aarch64_pcrel_adrp_imm21` relocation of the Aarch64 instruction `adrp`.

 While extending LLVM classes introduces some drawbacks, like a strong dependency on a specific LLVM version, we believe this approach is still preferable over alternatives that require hard to maintain patches in the LLVM source tree.